 While raspberry tea is good for those with menstrual ailments, it is also just plain good.
 It tastes much like a mild green tea and can be used alone or combined with other herbs.
 Raspberry leaves and roots have also been used to heal oral sores, treat sore throats, and even burns.

 If you have raspberry plants in the backyard, I’m sure you’re ready to start harvesting raspberry leaves.
 The question is “When to pick raspberry leaves for tea?”

 When and How to Harvest Raspberry Leaves

 Leaves can be harvested any time of the year or just towards the end of the season.
 Choose young, vibrantly green leaves and snip them from the cane.
 Wash the leaves and pat them dry.
-Lay them out on a screen and allow them to air dry, or put them in a dehydrator.
-If you have a thermostat on your dehydrator, dry the leaves at 115-135 degrees F. (46-57 C.).
+Lay them out on a screen and allow them to air dry or put them in a dehydrator.
+If you have a thermostat on your dehydrator, dry the leaves at 115 to 135 degrees F. (46-57 C.).
 If not, set the dehydrator to low or medium.
 The leaves are ready when they are crisp but still green.

 Store the dried raspberry leaves in glass jars in a cool, dry area out of the sun.
 When ready to make tea, crush the leaves by hand.
-Use 1 teaspoon (5 mL.) or so of crushed leaves per 8 ounces (235 mL.) of boiling water.
-Allow the tea to steep for 5 minutes and then drink up.
+Use 1 teaspoon (5 ml.) or so of crushed leaves per 8 ounces (235 ml.) of boiling water.
+Allow the tea to steep for five minutes and then drink up.